guc1/A-Piece-Of-Cake/UPDATE.md

 - 2025-10-27: Positioned "new" indicator to the right of the daily report button and shifted the daily button left for balance.
 - 2025-10-27: Added statistics page with daily/weekly/monthly/yearly charts and removed test chat.
 - 2025-10-27: Statistics page now uses weekly/monthly/yearly report grades for corresponding charts.
+- 2025-10-27: Added sticky headers with back buttons and range navigation for daily, weekly, monthly, and yearly progress pages; headers hide in historical snapshot mode.